 All new F-1 students are REQUIRED to attend the Orientation Program.
 During the Orientation Program, students will take all necessary placement tests, meet with International Student Counselors, select and register for classes, and take the Counseling 50 (Orientation to College) course.

 International students can apply for an F-1 visa at a U.S. embassy or consulate in their country within 90 days counting from the reporting date typed on the Form I-20 and enter the U.S. within 30 days from the reporting date.
 For example: if the reporting date on the I-20 is September 20, then you can apply for the visa as early as June 20 and enter the U.S. as early as August 20.
 You will need to pay a SEVIS fee and visa application fee, prepare documents, and be interviewed.
 If your visa application is approved, the U.S. embassy will place a F-1 visa sticker in your passport.
-You are now ready to purchase your airline ticket and attend De Anza College.
+You are now ready to purchase your airline ticket and make arrangements to attend De Anza College.

 Be prepared to take your placement tests on the first day of the orientation at De Anza College.
 Placement tests in English, ESL (English as a Second Language), Intermediate Algebra, and Calculus.